Frequently Asked Questions

 In general, the Department of Health Science is open from 8am to 5pm, Monday - Friday.
 (Summer/ Winter hours vary)

 There is a black magazine kiosk outside of the Department of Health Science office with hard copies of all HS advising forms.
 Certain forms are available digitally.

 For university forms, please consult the Advising Hub.

-In general, paperwork submitted to the Department of Health Science will be processed within one week after submitted.
-After paperwork has been processed, you will receive an email from the Health Science student office staff informing you that the paperwork is ready for pick up.
-If you do not hear from the office within a week, please send email to check on the status of your paperwork.
+In general, Paperwork submitted to the Department of Health Science will be Processed within one to two weeks after being submitted.
+After paperwork has been processed, you will receive an email copy from the Health Science student office staff.
+The original will be directed via campus mail to its final destination.
+If you do not hear from the office within a week, please send email to check on the status of your Paperwork.

-The HS-USA listserv is an email listserv that informs students about upcoming departmental and student-led events, departmental deadlines and advising programs, job opportunities, and community service events.
+The Health Science Google Group is an email listserv that informs students about upcoming Departmental and student-led events, Departmental deadlines and advising programs, job opportunities, and community service events.
 All Health Science majors (and minors) are required to be on the listserv.

 Information about the HS permission code survey is communicated over the listserv.
-To join the HS-USA listserv, please e-mail the Department of Health Science office with your @sjsu.edu email address (found by searching sjsu main webpage and must be setup).
+To join the Health Sceince Google Group, please e-mail the Department of Health Science office with your @sjsu.edu email address (found by searching sjsu main webpage and must be setup).